22L106/TI-Embedded-Processing/README.md

 ### 🧩 Milestone 2 — USB ↔ Zynq Command Bridge
 > **"Develop interface between Zynq and the PC to be able to send/receive commands via USB.
 Integrate TI APIs in Zynq and trigger them from PC."**

-The Zynq PS must act as a USB device, parsing incoming commands from the host PC to:
+The Zynq MicroBlaze must act as a USB device, parsing incoming commands from the host PC to:
 - Trigger AFE SPI commands
 - Report status or data (if needed)
 - Develop an interface with ZYNQ so as to communicate directly eith TI AFE end devices.